Maximize your team’s time with a focus on being purposeful and productive with these tips.

 - Question first — to get all the facts before disagreeing.

-List your primary ground rules on the agenda and keep the ground rules posted at all times.
+List your primary ground rules on the agenda and keep them posted at all times.
+For a deeper dive, see our complete guide: 20 Ground Rules for Effective Meetings.

-- Keep the meeting on track.
+Keep the meeting on track.
 Don’t lose sight of what it is supposed to achieve.
 Have a watch or clock in your line of sight and keep the meeting moving forward when the time for each topic is consumed.
-Having ground rules for your meeting, as previously mentioned, will help keep everyone on track and focused on the topics at hand.
+Having ground rules, as previously mentioned, will help keep everyone focused on the topics at hand.

-- Ensure all participants are heard and engaged.
+Ensure all participants are heard and engaged.
 If you pick your attendees correctly, everyone will get something of value and give something of value during the meeting — making the time not only well-spent but engaging.
 Ask the group for ideas and opinions; don’t just talk at them and make it all about you.
 Keep in mind that not everyone is comfortable airing ideas or opinions in a group, so solicit feedback from the group rather than individuals.
 And in the end, get a commitment to actions assigned to owners as well as agreement on deadlines for completion.
-Here are tips for handling any problem participants:

 - The disinterested: Ask them a direct question.